microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will implement Azure AD Privileged Identity Management.

-1. Within the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **All services** blade.
+1. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **All services** blade.

 2. In the search text box, type **Privileged Identity Management** and, in the list of results, select **Azure AD Privileged Identity Management**.